Athos1972/Confluence-Task-Reporting/README.md

   * That's a bit tricky as most Atlassian Customers are Corporations and there will be all kinds of E-Mail-Systems to deal with.
 Also we need an easy option to maintain a template text.
   * Additional option: "Mailbomb"-Mode to send for each overdue task 1 E-Mail

+# Changelog
+## 0.0.3:
+* Statistics table added.
+Also report to fill it.
+* Fixed bug in user_task_crawler in -OUWT-Mode.